dogcalas/stripWPtags/README.md

 ## Doesn't use regular expressions
-`striptags` does not use any regular expressions for stripping HTML tags.
+`stripWPtags` does not use any regular expressions for stripping HTML tags.

 Regular expressions are not capable of preventing all possible scripting attacks (see [this](http://stackoverflow.com/a/535022)).
 Here is a [great StackOverflow answer](http://stackoverflow.com/a/5793453) regarding how strip_tags (**when used without specifying allowableTags**) is not vulnerable to scripting attacks.